rt3115/English-To-ASL-Gloss/README.md

 **More details on the grammar works, further down in this document**

 #### Test Sentences
-* It is so hot outside -> OUTSIDE HOT \
+* It is so hot outside -> OUTSIDE HOT
-* Tilden married Elizabeth Cole, who was a former student at the California School for the Deaf -> TILDEN MARRIED PERSON NAME ELIZABETH COLE SELF STUDENT BEFORE CA SCHOOL FOR DEAF \
+* Tilden married Elizabeth Cole, who was a former student at the California School for the Deaf -> T-I-L-D-E-N MARRIED PERSON NAME E-L-I-Z-A-B-E-T-H C-O-L-E SELF STUDENT BEFORE CA SCHOOL FOR DEAF
+*

 ## Known Issues